SentinelReacon/amoghjoshi/_pages/about.md

 title: "About"
 ---

-Hello everyone, I am Amogh Joshi, a passionate data scientist pursuing post graduation in artificial intelligence from Indian Institute of Technology Kharagpur.
-I did my undergraduate from Indian Institute of Technology Bhilai in Data Science and Artificial Intelligence.
-I am very passionate about studying state of the art research in the field of artificial intelligence and also the mathematics which drives all that research.
-I am particulary interested in statistics and statistical modeling.
+Hello everyone, I am Amogh Joshi, a Joint Doctoral Researcher at IIT Kharagpur and The University of Manchester.
+I am part of the Complex Networks Research Group Lab.
+I am jointly supervised by Professor Animesh Mukherjee (IIT Kharagpur) and Professor Sergey Utyuzhnikov (The UoM) and my broad research area include the Application of Dynamic Mode Decomposition in Large Language Models.
+I am passionate about the mathematical foundations which are the heart of any AI/LLM systems and I am looking forward to contribute towards the same.